Ehanlion/mist_obsidian/0. Creatures/Frost-Bound Wardens.md

 Regional Location: The Seas of Mist
 Subsection: Wander deep within [[The Shrouds of the Frost-Bound Wardens]]
 # True Nature:
-The true nature of the Wardens are that they are constructs, powered by [[The Aether-Veil Projector]] and can be shutdown via [[The Mist Codex]].
+The true nature of the Wardens are that they are constructs, powered by [[The Aetherveil Projector]] and can be shutdown via [[The Mist Codex]].
 They are a feature that is enabled within [[The Mist Codex]] to provide a layer of defense.
 # Description:
 Massive sentinels the sizes of buildings.
 Their arms the sizes of ships.
 Their glowing, blue icy eyes, like giant pools of water.
 Their arms, as they move in the seas, create giant whirlpools and eddies and miniature waterfalls form from their stone crevices.
 Ice clings to every part of their bodies.
 They move with a lethargic and deliberate movements
 ### Revision